Orders, decorations, and medals of the United Kingdom: Honorary awards

 Citizens of countries that do not have the King as their head of state sometimes have honours conferred upon them, in which case the awards are "honorary".
 In the case of knighthoods, the holders are entitled to place initials after their name but not style themselves "Sir" as they are not entitled to receive the accolade.
-Examples of foreigners with honorary knighthoods are Billy Graham, Bill Gates, Bob Geldof, Bono, Steven Spielberg, John Williams and Rudolph Giuliani, while Arsène Wenger and Gérard Houllier are honorary OBEs.
+Examples of non-subjects with honorary knighthoods are Billy Graham, Bill Gates, Bob Geldof, Bono, Steven Spielberg, John Williams and Rudolph Giuliani, while foreigners Arsène Wenger and Gérard Houllier are honorary OBEs.
 Honorary knighthoods are of Orders of Chivalry rather than as Knights Bachelor as the latter confers no postnominal letters.

 Recipients of honorary awards who later become subjects of His Majesty may apply to convert their awards to substantive ones.
 Examples of this are Marjorie Scardino, American CEO of Pearson PLC, and Yehudi Menuhin, the American-born violinist and conductor.
 They were granted an honorary damehood and knighthood respectively while still American citizens, and converted them to substantive awards after they assumed British nationality, becoming Dame Marjorie and Sir Yehudi.
 Menuhin later accepted a life peerage with the title Lord Menuhin.

-Sir Tony O'Reilly, who holds both British and Irish nationality, (Note: A person born in the Republic of Ireland before 1949 who holds British nationality may be either a British subject or a British citizen.
-British subject status is not full British citizenship but confers equal entitlement to a substantive honour.) uses the style "Sir", but has also gained approval from the Irish Government to accept the award as is necessary under the Irish Constitution.
+Sir Tony O'Reilly, who held both British and Irish nationality, (Note: A person born in the Republic of Ireland before 1949 who holds British nationality may be either a British subject or a British citizen.
+British subject status is not full British citizenship but confers equal entitlement to a substantive honour.) used the style "Sir", but had also gained approval from the Irish Government to accept the award as is necessary under the Irish Constitution.
 Elisabeth Schwarzkopf, the German soprano, became entitled to be known as "Dame Elisabeth" when she took British nationality.
 Irish-born Sir Terry Wogan was initially awarded an honorary knighthood, but by the time he collected the accolade from the Queen in December 2005, he had obtained dual nationality and the award was upgraded to a substantive knighthood.